VibookCoin/vibook/doc/init.md

 Copy vibookd.init to /etc/init.d/vibookd.
 Test by running "service vibookd start".

-Using this script, you can adjust the path and flags to the vibookd program by setting the VIBOOKD and FLAGS environment variables in the file /etc/sysconfig/vibookd.
+Using this script, you can adjust the path and flags to the vibookd program by setting the ViBOOKD and FLAGS environment variables in the file /etc/sysconfig/vibookd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn